freifunk-gluon/gluon/docs/dev/site_library.rst

 The *site* object in this example does not directly represent the *site.conf* data structure;
 instead, it is wrapped in a way that makes it more convenient to access deeply nested elements.
-To access the the underlying values, they must be unwrapped using the function call notation (the ``()`` after ``site.wifi24.ap.ssid`` in the example).
+To access the underlying values, they must be unwrapped using the function call notation (the ``()`` after ``site.wifi24.ap.ssid`` in the example).

 The wrapper objects have two advantages over simple Lua tables: